Businesses still haven’t understood that it’s no longer enough to be "good enough"

 If anything, it’s gotten worse.

-Our 2018 Experience Gap study , proved that when CX gaps are left to persist they end up costing brands hundreds of millions of pounds every single year , but even more crucially, our new Brand Desire Engine has identified that these experience gaps harm brand desirability in the long-term – and decrease revenues.
+Our 2018 Experience Gap study , proved that when CX gaps are left to persist they end up costing brands hundreds of millions every single year , but even more crucially, our new Brand Desire Engine has identified that these experience gaps harm brand desirability in the long-term – and decrease revenues.